Materialious/Materialious/README.md

 - Playlist support.
 - History deletion.
 - Load more for comments, history, subscriptions & search results.
-- Editing used instance for Return Dislikes & Sponsorblock.
 - Audio only mode.
 - PWA support.